morwn/ng2draggable/readme.md

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 Angular 2 directive to make an element draggable.
 This is different from drag and drop as this is used to drag a div around.
-[Live steve demo](https://cedvdb.github.io/ng2draggable/)
+[Live demo](https://cedvdb.github.io/ng2draggable/)

 ## Table of content
 * [Installation](#installation)